A Perfect Day in Bratislava: Itinerary for River Cruisers

 Safety first

-No one could sleep too late this morning!
-At 10:00, a loudspeaker announcement instructed everyone to meet on the Sun Deck for a mandatory safety drill.
+No matter how tired people were, no one could sleep too late this morning!
+At 10:00, a loudspeaker announced that everyone was expected on the sundeck for a mandatory safety drill.
 Bring your life jacket; it’s required.

 We found them under the bed, just as they said we would.